songkeys/pacman/README.md

 This project is modified from a basic [one](https://projects.cs.nott.ac.uk/psysz4/swm).

-All assets (images & music) are derived from the internet, and are ensured to be free to use for non-commercial use.
+All media assets (images & music) are derived from the internet, and are ensured to be free to use for non-commercial use.

+This project adopts MIT license.